Wellness Education

 [5AM]5mg[50AM]50mgResearch in Lean Body

-CagriSema: REDEFINE Data, the REIMAGINE 2 T2D Win, and Where the Compound Lands
+Amylin + GLP-1 Combination: REDEFINE Data, the REIMAGINE 2 T2D Win, and Where It Lands

-CagriSema combines cagrilintide and semaglutide — what REIMAGINE 2 showed in type 2 diabetes, why REDEFINE 4 missed against Zepbound, and where the compound actually stands.
+The amylin + first-generation GLP-1 combination — what REIMAGINE 2 showed in type 2 diabetes, why REDEFINE 4 missed the head-to-head, and where the compound stands.

 April 6, 2026 · 14 min read

-Semaglutide: STEP Trials, SELECT Cardiovascular Outcomes, and the Compounding Landscape
+First-Generation GLP-1: STEP Trials, SELECT Cardiovascular Outcomes, and the Research Landscape

-The semaglutide research picture — STEP trial weight loss data, SELECT cardiovascular outcomes, side effects, muscle loss, and what happened to the compounding landscape.
+The first-generation GLP-1 research picture — STEP trial body-weight data, SELECT cardiovascular outcomes, side effects, muscle preservation, and the compounding landscape.

 April 4, 2026 · 16 min read